Breus/json-masker/README.md

 ```

 > [!NOTE]
-> When defining a config for the specific key and value of that key is an object or the array, the config will apply
+> When defining a config for the specific key and value of that key is an `object` or an `array`, the config will apply
-> recursively to all nested keys, unless the nested key(s) has a specific masking configuration.
+> recursively to all nested keys and values, unless the nested key(s) defines its own masking configuration.

 #### Input